geohaze24/shalpa/README.md

 # Using ShaLPA Tool

-To use these models, you must have QGIS 3.32 or later together with the GRASS and SAGA tools in any operating system, Windows, MacOS or Linux.<br />
+To use these models, you must have QGIS 3.32 or later with the GRASS and SAGA tools in any operating system, Windows, MacOS or Linux.<br />
 The latest distributions of QGIS include both the GRASS tool and the SAGA tool.
 The SAGA tool, in the latest versions of QGIS, needs the installation of a “Processing Saga NextGen Provider” plugin.
 To open models within your project:
 - open your QGIS project;